Efficient realization of quantum algorithms with qudits: Abstract

 \section{Abstract}

 The development of a universal fault-tolerant quantum computer that can solve efficiently various difficult computational problems is an outstanding challenge for science and technology.
-In this work, we propose a technique for an efficient implementation of quantum algorithms with qudits.
-Our method is based on a transpilation of a circuit in the qubit form depending on the parameters of a qudit-based processor.
-This approach provides a qubit-to-qudit mapping and comparison to a standard realization of quantum algorithms, which highlights potential advantages of qudits.
-As an example, we consider a scheme for an efficient implementation of a $5$-qubit quantum algorithm with qudits.
-We expect that our findings are of importance for ongoing experiments with noisy intermediate-scale quantum devices.
+In this work, we propose a technique for an efficient implementation of quantum algorithms with multilevel quantum systems (qudits).
+Our method uses a transpilation of a circuit in the standard qubit form, which depends on the characteristics of a qudit-based processor, such as the number of available qudits and the number of accessible levels.
+This approach provides a qubit-to-qudit mapping and comparison to a standard realization of quantum algorithms highlighting potential advantages of qudits.
+We provide an explicit scheme of transpiling qubit circuits into sequences of single-qudit and two-qudit gates taken from a particular universal set.
+We then illustrate our method by considering an example of an efficient implementation of a $6$-qubit quantum algorithm with qudits.
+In this particular example, we demonstrate how using qudits allows a decreasing amount of two-body interactions in the qubit circuit implementation.
+We expect that our findings are of relevance for ongoing experiments with noisy intermediate-scale quantum devices that operate with information carriers allowing qudit encodings, such as trapped ions and neutral atoms, as well as optical and solid-state systems.